BernardoOlisan/PyDrop/README.md

 # HOW TO GET YOUR IP
 In the console "cmd", write "ipconfig", you should find the IPV4 in my case it is 192.168.1.93 but yours will be different.
 You must put in the <line 9> of the file "client.py" the host that is your IPV4: "host = '192.168.1.93'", CHANGE IT WITH YOUR IPV4.
+¡IT MUST BE THE IPV4 OF THE DEVICE THAT IS AS A SERVER!

 Finally the file will be saved in the address where the APP is located, if it is on the desktop, it will be saved there.